Patariom/Kanap/README.md

 _This work is the fifth project of OpenClassrooms Web Developer training._
 This repo contains the front-end and back-end of Kanap online shop.
 Kanap is a sofa brand that used to sell only through its physical store.
 This online store is then their first ever.
-The work on this repo was focused on the link with the API in the different already-constructed pages.
+The work on this repo was focused on the link with the API, and the integration of its elements in the already-constructed pages.

 ### Requirements

 This project needs the following tools :
 :arrow_right: Node(v18.13.0 or up) : you can download it on [Node Website](https://nodejs.org/fr/)

 ### How to install

 :one: Clone or download this repo